Neurological - Case 1

 - Bilateral, non-throbbing headache

-- Lack of associated nausea or sensitivity to light
+- Lack of associated nausea or photophobia

 Negatives:

-- Unilateral nature of the headache
+- Unilateral location of headache

 Cluster Headache